-UPS Manufacturers In Chennai prefers the selling of Online UPS than the offline UPS due to the long term benefits it offers to the customers and the quality of the same.
-The working of UPS is such that the rectifier carries the load and starts charging the batteries once the power returns back.
+UPS Manufacturers In Chennai prefer the selling of Online UPS to offline UPS due to the long-term benefits it offers to the customers and the quality of the same.
+The working of UPS is such that the rectifier carries the load and starts charging the batteries once the power returns.
 This UPS works in the power range between 750 VA to 5000 VA.

 Also Read: Questions To Ask Before UPS Purchase!

 The technology involved in both Offline or Standby UPS and online UPS is almost the same.
-Online UPS Manufacturers In Chennai provides very high-quality Online UPS which has greater isolation from fluctuations on the main power supply.
+Online UPS Manufacturers In Chennai provide very high-quality Online UPS which has greater isolation from fluctuations in the main power supply.
 These are now not only available in very large power requirements up to 10 kW but also as a consumer device that supplies lesser power.

-Online UPS has a higher initial installment cost but when compared with its long term life of the battery, this is surely a great investment.
-The offline UPS has lower initial cost due to the few parts it is made up of.
-Offline UPS are cheaper and simple when compared with Online UPS.
+Online UPS has a higher initial installment cost but when compared with the long-term life of the battery, this is surely a great investment.
+The offline UPS has a lower initial cost due to the few parts it is made up of.
+Offline UPS are cheaper and simpler when compared with Online UPS.
 It has also fewer parts when compared with the many parts of Online UPS.
-Also, the operating temperature is much lower to that of the high temperature of Online UPS.
+Also, the operating temperature is much lower than that of the high temperature of Online UPS.
 The operating cost of offline UPS is lower and hence less electricity is needed for the same.
 One disadvantage of Online UPS is that since the inverter is always ON, the overall efficiency might be affected.

 Online UPS provides protection to appliances at all times, no matter day or night.
 Online UPS is basically used in motor control applications as well as drives.
 It has applications in hospitals in the ICU and also in other medical equipment.
 Hence, if you are considering buying an online UPS, you should definitely try to know the technical as well as other aspects of the different types of UPS before making a choice.